MalcombreN/homeautomation/docs/uboot.md

 # Troubleshooting

 The `meta-raspberrypi` BSP layer write the image.
-Sadly, this layer only supports the old image format and boot system known as uImage (for u-boot images).
+Sadly, this layer only supports the old image format and boot system known as `uImage` (for u-boot images).
-It could be possible to declare our own image handler (homeautomation:do_image_fit) just to be able to build / partition the image and configure the bootloader correctly.
+It could be possible to declare our own image handler (`homeautomation:do_image_fit`) just to be able to build / partition the image and configure the bootloader correctly.
-Anyway, we would need to resolve incompatibilities with [mender](mender.md) because it uses it's own images handlers (mender:do_image_sdimg and mender:do_image_mender) that uses the uImage format.
+Anyway, we would need to resolve incompatibilities with [`Mender`](mender.md) because it uses it's own images handlers (`mender:do_image_sdimg` and `mender:do_image_mender`) that uses the `uImage` format.
-This would also break the compatibility between Mender and U-Boot, make unstable the rollback functionnality and block the update or upgrade of U-Boot remotely.
+This would also break the compatibility between `Mender` and `U-Boot`, make unstable the rollback functionnality and block the update or upgrade of `U-Boot` remotely.

 # Standalone build